xiaolai/the-self-cultivation-of-leeks/The-Self-Cultivation-of-Leeks-en.md

 But honestly, you haven’t seen the even more ruthless “leeks”!

 > They know that they’ve “been cut”, so they decide to persist until they can “cut others”.
-If someone uncovers the truth during this process, and obtructs “their opportunity to cut leeks”, then they will fight with them at all costs.
+If someone uncovers the truth during this process, and obstructs “their opportunity to cut leeks”, then they will fight with them at all costs.

 If you’re interested, you can search online for the “Nanjing Qianbaowang” incident.
 A bunch of so-called “investors” clearly knew they were participating in a Ponzi scheme, but this is what they thought: